-The <messaging:attachment> tag has an attribute called filename that defines the name of the attached file.
-While it is good practice to define an easily identifiable name, it is not required.
-If you leave it undefined, Salesforce generates a name for you.

-A filename without an extension defaults to a text file.
-You can render an attached file as a CSV:
+2. To define the name of the attached file, set the filename attribute.
+While it's good practice to define an easily identifiable name, it isn't required.
+If you leave the name undefined, Salesforce generates a name for you.
+A file name without an extension defaults to a text file.